What can you do with a C & C degree?

 Is C & C in Park?

 The Culture and Communication degree is housed in the School of Humanities and Sciences (H&S), not the Roy H. Park School of Communications.
-Degree programs that include courses from across the schools and divisions at the College are housed in this area.
-Courses and faculty from the Park School contribute to the degree, and students have access to critical studies courses across all departments in Park.
+Interdisciplinary degree programs that include courses from across the schools and divisions at the College are housed in H&S. Courses and faculty from the Park School contribute to the degree, and students have access to critical studies courses across all departments in Park.
 Seats in production and newswriting courses are occasionally available but are not a required part of this degree program.

-What's the difference between C & C and Speech Communication?
+What's the difference between C & C and Communication Studies?

-The two degrees share courses, faculty and research areas.
-The difference is simple: the Speech Communication degree, like the degrees in the Park School, provides a vertical experience of one discipline, medium or area of study.
+The two degrees share courses, faculty, and research areas.
+The difference is simple: the Communication Studies degree, like the degrees in the Park School, provides a vertical experience of one discipline, medium, or area of study.
 The Culture and Communication degree is organized around a horizontal experience that spans the schools and divisions at the college, connecting culture with communication.

 How is proficiency in a second language defined?

 Culture and Communication majors are required to complete a foreign language through the intermediate level or to demonstrate equivalent proficiency as part of their degree requirements.
 This may require up to four courses, depending on initial placement in language of interest.

 Are students required to study abroad?

 C & C students are not required to study abroad, but because of the flexibility of the degree, the language requirement, and international focus, a very large percentage of our students take advantage of the myriad of opportunities for study abroad on virtually every continent.
 Our students have studied around the world in places like London, Australia, Singapore, Uganda, South Africa, Czech Republic, Senegal, India, Nepal, Argentina, Ireland, Italy, Mexico, Spain, China, France, and Thailand.

 The degree requires a minor.
 Are there any restrictions on minors?